 There is something profoundly special and beautiful about Dartmouth.
 While I cannot prove this to you in a blog post, I hope you take it to heart.
 The College has gotten a lot of flack about various aspects of its culture recently, but it is my favorite place in the world–and countless others share this sentiment.
 The people I’ve met, the things I’ve learned, and the experiences I’ve had here are not simply things that I would have gotten anywhere.
 Dartmouth is special in a sense that I will never be able to adequately convey.
 Trust me.

 Of course, as you may be thinking, I am biased.
 I am a current Dartmouth student, and I want the incredibly talented accepted students to go to my school.
 However, I was not always a Dartmouth student.
 I chose to come here for a reason, and I think that many of those reasons have been tainted and devalued by the media in the two years since I’ve been here.
 To truly choose the right college for you, you’ll have to look past the exaggerations and outright lies that have been spread about Dartmouth College.
-This is my Dartmouth, and I want it to be yours, too.
+Why do I care so much about these exaggerations and lies?
+Because they are about my Dartmouth–and I want it to be yours, too.

 I love this place, and if you have any concerns about why you might not, please email me at firstname.lastname@example.org.

-Looking forward to seeing you on campus next year!
+Looking forward to seeing you on campus next year, and all the best until then!